Charles Frederick Hughes Papers, 1884-1888: Finding Aid

 - On May 27, dies at his home in Chevy Chase, Maryland.

 Description of Contents

-The Charles Frederick Hughes Current Account Book, spanning from 1884 to 1888, consists of Hughes' cadet account book while he was a Naval Cadet at the United States Naval Academy.
+The Charles Frederick Hughes Papers, spanning from 1884 to 1888, consist of Hughes' cadet account book and first class seamanship workbook while he was a Naval Cadet at the United States Naval Academy.
 The collection also includes a June 6, 1888 receipt for Hughes' entrance fee into the Naval Academy Graduates Association.

 Hughes' Account Book is a standard issue printed volume used by the Academy's cadets of the period.
 The volume's printed and handwritten entries comprise an official listing of Hughes' itemized allowances, fees, and expenses from September 1884 to June 1888.
 The entries cover an array of Academy expenses, including clothing, mess fees, assorted supplies, boot black fees, pew rental, the class fund, organist fees, and athletics fees.
 The pages are signed by Hughes acknowledging their accuracy.

 Hughes' Seamanship Workbook consists primarily of notes and sketches describing the equipment, methods, and procedures of rigging a ship.
 The entries were inspected by and bear the signatures of Ensigns John B. Blish, Manning K. Eyre, Harry P. Huse, and Stokely Morgan.
 The workbook also includes an August 1887 examination paper entitled "Examination of First-Class in Seamanship on board U.S.S.
 Constellation."